telerik/ajax-docs/controls/ajaxmanager/server-side-programming/ajaxupdatedcontrol-properties.md

 # AjaxUpdatedControl Properties

-##

-When configuring ajax settings, be it declaratively, or dynamically, you might need to set some of the below properties to each of the updated controls:
+When configuring the Ajax settings, either declaratively or dynamically, you might need to set some of the following properties to each of the updated controls:

-* **LoadingPanelID** - gets or sets the loading panel ID which is will be displayed over the updated control during ajax.
+* `LoadingPanelID`&mdash;Gets or sets the `ID` of the loading panel which is will be displayed over the updated control during AJAX.

-* **UpdatePanelHeight** - determines what will be the height of the ajax panel wrapped around the updated control.
-Useful when you need to set 100% high to the parent of the updated control.
+* `UpdatePanelHeight`&mdash;Determines the height of the AJAX panel wrapped around the updated control.
+Useful when you need to set 100% height to the parent of the updated control.

-* **UpdatePanelRenderMode** - determines what will be the ajax panel render mode.
-For more information see [this article]({%slug ajaxmanager/appearance-and-styling/render-modes%})

-Example:
+* `UpdatePanelRenderMode`&mdash;Determines the [render mode of the AJAX panel]({%slug ajaxmanager/appearance-and-styling/render-modes%}).

+The following example demonstrates how to set the `AjaxUpdatedControl` properties.

 ````ASP.NET